coderefinery/reproducible-research/content/index.rst

     - if a computational studies contains several steps, be able to document them
     - know about use cases for containers
     - knowing the pros and cons of manual documentation vs. scripted automation vs. workflow management
-    - be able to create a DOI for research output like code or data

 .. prereq::